kedro-org/kedro/docs/source/integrations/databricks_deployment_workflow.md

 ### Create an entry point for Databricks

-The default entry point of a Kedro project exposes a Click command line interface (CLI) and cannot be used as the entry point to your package on Databricks.
-To run your project as a Databricks job, you must define a new entry point for use on Databricks.
+The default entry point of a Kedro project uses a Click command line interface (CLI), which is not compatible with Databricks.
+To run your project as a Databricks job, you must define a new entry point speficially for use on Databricks.

-This entry point is already created for you in the PySpark Iris starter and therefore there is no extra work to do as part of this guide, though generally **you must create it manually for your own projects using the following steps**:
+The PySpark Iris starter has this entry point pre-built, so there is no extra work to do in this guide. **Generally you must create it manually for your own projects using the following steps**:

 1. **Create an entry point script**: Create a new file in `<project_root>/src` named `databricks_run.py`.
 Copy the contents of the `<project_root>/src/databricks_run.py` file defined in the [PySpark Iris starter]() to this new file.